sfReapportion

 A colleague of mine recently shared some code for a research project on the upcoming municipal elections in France, but the code required the spReapportion package, which has been hard to install and use for a few years, due to some of its dependencies, maptools and rgeos, having been retired in favour of the sf package.

 In parallel, I rewrote my other colleague's code in order to use that new package and to perform several other improvements.
-The maps shown below come from early results obtained with that code, which is also on GitHub.
+The first set of maps shown below come from early results obtained with that code, which is also on GitHub.

 Rationale